fraterrisus/walkthroughs/dragon-wars/walkthrough.md

 Since it's one way to get out from Purgatory, let's talk about the Underworld for a minute.
 The Magan Underworld is a large uber-map that lies 'under' Dilmun.
 You don't *need* to come down here until midway through the game, but there are lots of connection points between the Underworld and "topside" so you'll likely visit it over and over again.
 However, the beasts down here are pretty fearsome for a low-level party, and I'm going to tempt you down here long before you're ready to take them on.
 So watch your step and keep your hand on the `(R)un` button.

 I'll talk more about the Underworld when we need to go here for the story reasons; meanwhile, check out the [map page](maps/magan-underworld.md) for more details.
 If you're using this as a way to escape Purgatory, you're probably most interested in getting to the Mystic Wood as quickly as possible, so cast *L:Mage Light* and then go 3W 2N 8W.
 (The stairs are unmarked, so it's easier to line yourself up like this.)

 ### Slave Mines

 I don't really recommend selling yourself at the Slave Market as the best route out of Purgatory, but if that's what you've decided to do, I'll show you how to get out of here.
 It's not exactly hard, just annoying, but you should expect to get beat up a bunch.

 Upon signing the slaver's contract, you wake up in the Mines shackled in chains and missing all your equipment and gold.
 (See, I told you this was a bad idea.)
 Chains apply a -15 penalty to both your AV and AC, so if you do get into a fight, your only chance is to use magic.
 Thank everything that's holy that they didn't know how to program somatic components into this game.

-Feel free to explore randomly if you want; there are only a couple of encounters and if your entire party has *L:Mage Fire* they're mostly beatable.
+There's not a whole lot of story to be found down here – Mog treats his slaves pretty badly, and there's not much else to say about that.
+Feel free to roam around if you want; you'll find some paragraphs and meet some people.
+There are only a couple of encounters and if your entire party has *L:Mage Fire* they're mostly beatable, but watch out for the (occasionally very large) group of Snakes.
 The Guards can be kind of tough, but they only do Stun damage.
 The map wraps around, so the automap can be hard to use sometimes.

-Forgive the practical nature of this section.
-There's not a whole lot of story to be found down here – Mog treats his slaves pretty badly, and right now that's all you have going for you.
-Generally speaking, the 'solution' to this dungeon is to break your chains, find your stuff, beat up the guards, and get out of here.
+Generally speaking, the way to get out of here involves fashioning a tool that you can use to break your chains.
+Then find your old stuff, use it to beat up the guards, and break out of here.
 That's a multi-part puzzle, though.

 1. From your cell, go 1S and W until you hit a T intersection.
 Turn N and follow the hallway until you hit a large room.
 Go 3N 3W and N through the door.
 In that room you'll find a Battered Cup.
 2. Exit that room, then go 1E 5N 1E 2S 2E.
 In that room is an old pick Handle.